MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 ## Localization testing

-Localization testing checks how well your product has been translated into a particular target language.
-Localization testing is an extension of [localizability testing](when-to-test.md), where the functional support for locales has already been verified.
+Localization testing checks how well your product is translated into a particular target language.
+Localization testing is an extension of [localizability testing](when-to-test.md), where the functional support for locales was already verified.

 [Pseudolocalization](../methodology/pseudolocalization.md) is a powerful tool for uncovering many issues during localizability testing.
 When you [test for localizability](when-to-test.md) before you localize, the chances of having serious functional problems after localization are reduced.
-However, pseudolocalization does not eliminate the need for functional testing of a localized application.
+However, pseudolocalization doesn't eliminate the need for functional testing of a localized application.
 You must still check that the application you're shipping to a particular market really works in that language and locale.
-But it will take less time and fewer resources.
+But it takes less time and fewer resources.

 ### General areas of focus in localization testing